 This pompom whisk activity is simple and you only need 2 items.
 It requires your baby to use a pincer grasp (thumb and pointer finger together) to pull out the pompoms.

-Just stuff a bunch of pompoms in a kitchen whisk and watch them be entertained while pulling them out with their little fingers.
+Just stuff a bunch of one-inch pompoms in a kitchen whisk and watch them be entertained while pulling them out with their little fingers.

 Read the full post about this activity here: Pom Pom Whisk Activity for Babies